For PENN Entertainment Inc [PENN], Analyst sees a rise to $30. What next?

 BofA Securities have made an estimate for PENN Entertainment Inc shares, keeping their opinion on the stock as Buy, with their previous recommendation back on November 20, 2023.

-PENN Entertainment Inc [PENN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.00.
-With this latest performance, PENN shares gained by 5.24% in over the last four-week period, additionally sinking by -10.25% over the last 6 months – not to mention a drop of -31.74% in the past year of trading.
+PENN Entertainment Inc [PENN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.53.
+With this latest performance, PENN shares gained by 12.91% in over the last four-week period, additionally sinking by -4.60% over the last 6 months – not to mention a drop of -22.52% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and PENN Entertainment Inc [PENN] shares currently have an operating margin of +17.07 and a Gross Margin at +34.41.
 PENN Entertainment Inc’s Net Margin is presently recorded at +3.47.